Painter Kazi Anowar Hossain Award

 The Painter Kazi Anowar Hossain Award (চিত্রশিল্পী কাজী আনোয়ার হোসেন পুরস্কার) was officially launched at the 23rd National Fine Art Exhibition, Bangladesh in 2019.
-This award generally is given every two years.
-In 2016, the government of Bangladesh awarded the posthumous Ekushey Padak to artist Kazi Anowar Hossain for his contribution to the field of art and painting.
-This is a matter of surprise that he only painted boat from his childhood to his death.
-Father of the Bengali nation Bangabandhu Sheikh Mujibur Rahman affectionately used to call him Nauka Anowar means Boat Anowar in English.
+This award is generally given every two years.
 Bangladesh's national academy of Art launched this award in memory of this great painter.

 History

 In the 23rd National Fine Art Exhibition-2019, for the first time, this award was given in the name of Ekushey Padak winning painter Kazi Anowar Hossain.
 This ceremony was held at the National Gallery of Shilpakala Academy, Dhaka.
 Beside of inaugurating the exhibition, HT Imam, Political Adviser of the Prime Minister, handed over the prizes to the winning artists.
 Former Finance Minister Abul Maal Abdul Muhith, Cultural Minister K. M. Khalid and reputed painter Monirul Islam were also present there.

 Prize

 The reward of this award is a padak (medal), a reputation certificate and a check price of 50 thousand taka.